jryan814/datab-projects/README.md

 - Web Scraping & APIs

 ## Project Descriptions (wip)
-- Business Intelligence Tool Development
+- Business Intelligence Tool Development (subfolder)
   -	Queried and extracted data subset (xxx,xxx records) from Federal Procurement Data System (FPDS) based on NAICS codes, business size, and recency.
   -	Wrote Python and SQL scripts to report key business analytics to identify and target competitor companies, ranking by size and level of activity.
   -	Created visualizations in Tableau and Jupyter Notebooks to represent key market spaces.